sandstorm-io/sandstorm/docs/developing/publishing-apps.md

 #### author

 The author can be an individual, organization, or even a pseudo-identity representing the app.
-In order for users to be able to verify the author of a package, the app author can only be identified by PGP key.
+In order for users to be able to verify the author of a package, the app author must also be identified by PGP key.
 The Sandstorm team recommends using keybase.io.

 * The `upstreamAuthor` is the name of the primary author of the original app.
 This indicates the author identified by the key ported the app, which was developed by someone else.
 If the original author is the one publishing the app, do not include this.
 * The `contactEmail` is the address to contact for any issues with this app.
 This both includes administrative issues with the app market listing as well as end user support requests.
 It is very important that this email be monitored.